nmrenyi/thuir-publication-info/README.md

 2. Is this the only chance to submit my publication info?
 Can I make modifications and additions later?
 3. What is the benefit for all these efforts?

+## Contact
+If you have any questions, please contact REN Yi, by WeChat or [Email](mailto:renyi1006@gmail.com).
+Any suggestions or questions are welcome!